miketeachestech/miketeachestech.github.io/README.md

 ### Using the Tella Theme

-To integrate the Tella theme into your Hugo site:

-1. Ensure you have the Tella theme files in your themes directory.
+Ensure you have the Tella theme files in your themes directory.
 You might need to run `git submodule add https://github.com/opera7133/tella.git themes/tella` in the root folder of your project.
-2. Update the `config.toml` file in your Hugo site to set `theme = "tella"`.

 ## Deployment